Updated: Mar 12

 When fence, gate and door barking is making your life difficult

-Get up and check what your dog is barking at.
-We tend to look for something ‘out there’ that causes concern, but our dogs may be responding to smells or sounds as well as sights.
+Keep in mind that whilst we tend to look for an intruder, our dogs may be responding to smells or sounds as well as sights.
 The tinkle of a dog collar tag can prompt one of my dogs to bark.
+Other owners have reported that the scent of a cat or other dog coming under their door sparks barking.
+Keep an open mind about what is behind your dog's barking.

 Keep a pot of food or favourite toy(s) prepared and easy to grab.

-If you cannot interrupt your dog at all when they are barking outside, then they could be getting overwhelmed.
-If this happens do not leave your dog outside unattended, give them supervised access until you have rebuilt the ‘come away’ behaviour.
-If your dog is so overwhelmed that they may bite, a long line will also help you and keep your hands safe, they may bite.
-The long line is there to prevent the dog moving back towards the boundary and encouraging them to take a step towards you, it is not a tool for hauling your dog into the house.
+If you cannot interrupt your dog at all when they are barking, then they could be getting overwhelmed.
+If this happens inside try attaching their lead and using the 'transport' technique to move them away.
+If this is happening outside, do not leave your dog outside unattended, give them supervised access until you have rebuilt the ‘come away’ behaviour, again use a lead or finger in the collar technique if necessary.
+If your dog is so overwhelmed that they may bite, a long line will also help you and keep your hands safe.
+The long line is there to prevent the dog moving back towards the boundary and encouraging them to move away with you.

 Avoid asking your dog to sit.
-Dogs sit naturally when they are fairly relaxed and not too much is going on, sitting allows them to watch and survey the environment, moving into down or stand if something changes and they might need to react.
-Dogs that are barking at boundaries or reacting on lead are rarely in this emotional state, therefore sit becomes an emotionally incompatible behaviour, putting your dog under conflict and adding to the overwhelm.
+Dogs sit naturally when they are fairly relaxed and not too much is going on, sitting allows them to watch and survey the environment.
+If something changes a dog will move into down or stand as it is easier to react from these positions.
+Dogs that are barking at boundaries or reacting on lead are rarely in this relaxed emotional state, therefore sit becomes an emotionally incompatible behaviour, putting your dog under conflict and adding to the overwhelm.
 Be flexible and prepared to change your response and strategies.
 Just like us dogs change as they mature, the next-door neighbour that has been ignored for months suddenly needs to be barked at!
 Behaviour can be affected by dietary changes, pain or other veterinary conditions, hormones, weather or time of year.

 Can I help?